-The Project will be conditioned to comply with the recommendations and design criteria in the Project specific Geotechnical Investigation.
+The Project will be conditioned to comply with the recommendations and design criteria outlined in a Project specific Geotechnical Investigation.
 Compliance with adopted procedures for grading and erosion will mitigate impacts associated with grading.
 The following conditions will be implemented: